rtfenter/Shipping-Through-Imperfect-Systems/README.md

 # Shipping Through Imperfect Systems

-**Repo:** `shipping-through-imperfect-systems`

-**One-line description:** Product decisions from a constrained rewards launch: what to automate, what to operationalize, and how to ship without perfect infrastructure.

 > **About this case:** Based on professional experience.
 Business rules, system details, examples, and implementation specifics have been intentionally generalized or altered to protect confidential information.

 ## The challenge